 If your child has the following symptoms for more than 4 days ask the doctor for a heart scan by a pediatric cardiologist

 A High Fever and loss of appetite

 An Angry Rash

 Some other symptoms such as irritability, moodiness, diarrhoea, vomiting, tummy ache and jaundice can be seen.

 SUPPORT US IN OUR MISSION TO SAVE LIVES OF CHILDREN WITH MISDIAGNOSED HEART DISEASE

 Support us, help us raise awareness and pay through Gift Aid and save money on your taxes.

-To have been misdiagnosed before damage to my coronary arteries took place due to KD, infants like me who develop KD at an age younger than 1 are usually the most seriously ill and at greatest risk of long-term heart problems.
+To have been misdiagnosed before damage to my coronary arteries took place due to Kawasaki Disease, infants like me who develop KD at an age younger than 1 are usually the most seriously ill and at greatest risk of long-term heart problems.
 I was only seven months old.
 My condition was escalating at speed, and my parents were told that I had a common flu virus which could be cleared with antibiotics.
 My parents realized something was wrong when no recovery became evident.
-On our fourth visit to the pediatricians, it was then that a South African nurse happened to recognize the classic symptoms of KD having seen it in his home country.
+On our fourth visit to the pediatricians, it was then that a South African nurse happened to recognize the classic symptoms of Kawasaki Disease having seen it in his home country.
 I was treated with immunoglobulin also called gamma globulin, a blood product containing antibodies, along with aspirin for two years.